-Information for patients from the Infection Prevention and Control Team
+Information for patients from Infection Prevention and Control

+You have been referred for posterior segment eye surgery.
 Part of your routine assessment before surgery includes some questions to find out whether you could have an increased risk of Creutzfeldt-Jakob disease (CJD).
 We will ask you:

-- If you have ever been told that you are at risk of CJD or vCJD for public health purposes? - If have you any history of CJD or other prion disease in your family? - If you have ever had growth hormone or gonadotrophin treatment? - If you have had surgery on your brain or spinal cord at any time in the past? - If since 1980, you have had any transfusions of blood or blood components (red cells, plasma, or platelets)?
+- If you have ever been told that you are at risk of CJD or vCJD for public health purposes? - If you have a history of CJD or other prion disease in your family? - If you have had growth hormone or gonadotrophin treatment? - If you have had surgery on your brain or spinal cord? - If since 1980, you have had any transfusions of blood or blood components (red cells, plasma, or platelets)?